bobaseb/energetically-coherent-computation/index.md

 Ontological schemas
 - animism and totemism
+- animism and naturalism
 - coherence patterns in
 - cultural variation of
 - relationship to neural systems
+- environmental relations in
+- integration with practice
+- relationship to experience

+Ontological turn
+- coherence patterns across domains
+- practical effectiveness of
+- relationship to experience

 Overlapping light cones
 - creating global light cone